varppi/ConfiDoc/README.md

 <br>

 ## Brief technical details
 - All changes are signed with the private key of the user who made them using ECDSA.
-In the future, this private key will be encrypted such that it is only decryptable with the user's password, which the server does not know.
+In the future, this private key will be encrypted such that it is only decryptable with the user's password, which the server does not know directly.
 - If you enable document encryption, it means all the document's data is encrypted using AES-256 during rest and only briefly decrypted server side using the user's provided key, when a user modifies or tries to read the contents of the document.

 ## Installation (requires .NET 10 or Docker)